RobynSh/NorthernQuolls_LifeHistory2Landscape/SDM/README.md

   - *Response_AUC_Uni.final.bestCV.pdf* - Univariate response curves for the final model
   - *Tuned.CV.VarSel_reduced.ROC.pdf* - ROC Curves for each CV fold for the model after correlated variables dropped, hyperparameters tuned and low importance variables dropped
   - *Tuned.CV.VarSel.ROC.pdf* - ROC Curves for each CV fold for the model after correlated variables dropped and hyperparameters tuned

+**Note that the best performing model presented in the paper is from raster set 3.**

 &nbsp;